pierrejay/EZLink/README.md

 - Built-in support for **messages** (one-way), **acknowledged messages**, and **request/response** flows.
 - Extendable with your own structured types (PODs).
 - **No** code generation toolchain required (unlike Protobuf/Cap’nProto).
-- Works seamlessly on **Arduino** platforms or via custom TX/RX callbacks on bare-metal or RTOS-based firmware as long as your target supports C++11.
+- Works seamlessly on **Arduino** platforms or via custom TX/RX callbacks on bare-metal/RTOS-based firmware as long as your target supports C++11.
-- Lighting fast.

 Whether you are building a Master/Slave setup over UART or need robust bidirectional communications, **SimpleComm** aims to keep things **KISS** (Keep It Simple, Stupid) while maximizing runtime safety (CRC checks, well-defined message boundaries, error codes, etc.).